Josh Naylor Player Props: Guardians vs. Nationals

 Josh Naylor At The Plate

-- Naylor has two home runs and six walks while batting .188.
+- Naylor has two home runs and seven walks while hitting .173.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.